Intangible assets: company reorganisations: transfer of business without consideration: conditions

 - The intangible assets transferred must be ‘chargeable intangible assets’ (CIRD20035) immediately before and after the transfer in the hands of the respective companies.
 So, for example a transfer of assets to a company outside the CT regime would not benefit from tax neutral transfer terms.

-- Neither the transferor nor the transferee is a friendly society (ICTA88/S461A) or a dual resident investing company (see CTM34560).
+- Neither the transferor nor the transferee is a friendly society (ICTA88/S461A, which still has effect by virtue of FA12/SCH19/PARA1) or a dual resident investing company (see CTM34560).
 This is because these types of company are subject to different CT treatment than that applicable to ordinary companies.

 Points to note